rohitsingh889/API-Driven-AWS-Data-Pipeline-Orchestrated-with-Airflow/README.md

 - **Portfolio-Ready:** Demonstrates a real-world, cloud-native data engineering pipeline following Bronze–Silver–Gold best practices.

 ---
+## 🔮 Future Enhancements

+The following enhancements can be added to evolve this project into a fully production-grade data platform:

+- **Incremental & CDC Ingestion**
+  Implement incremental loads using ingestion timestamps or change data capture (CDC) patterns to avoid full reprocessing and reduce cost.

+- **Data Quality & Validation**
+  Integrate data quality checks using tools like Great Expectations to validate schema, nulls, duplicates, and business rules at each layer.

+- **Airflow Sensors & Glue Job Monitoring**
+  Add Airflow Glue job sensors to monitor job completion and failures instead of fire-and-forget execution.

+- **Metadata & Lineage Tracking**
+  Integrate data lineage and metadata tracking to improve observability and governance across the pipeline.

+- **CI/CD for Airflow DAGs**
+  Add automated testing and CI/CD pipelines for DAG deployment and validation.

+- **Infrastructure as Code (IaC)**
+  Provision AWS resources using Terraform or CloudFormation for repeatable and auditable infrastructure setup.

+- **Advanced Analytics & Machine Learning**
+  Extend the Gold layer to support predictive analytics such as demand forecasting, customer segmentation, or recommendation models.

 ## 👨‍💻 Author & Project Context